Puerto Madryn Patagonia, Argentina Travel Guide

 Nov-Apr

 Entry requirements vary based on your nationality and trip purpose.
-Always check the latest information from official sources before travel, as rules change.
+Always verify the most recent information from official sources before travel, as rules change.

 Many nationalities enjoy visa-free entry for tourism purposes to Argentina (up to 90 days).
-A valid passport suffices for citizens from the US, Canada, Australia, NZ, and most EU countries.
+A valid passport is adequate for citizens from the US, Canada, Australia, NZ, and most EU countries.

 Argentina abolished reciprocity fees in 2016.
 No general entry fees apply for tourists.
-Immigration procedures are electronic, sometimes with a passport stamp indicating allowed stay.
+Immigration procedures are electronic, at times with a passport stamp indicating allowed stay.

 Puerto Madryn is a generally safe destination.